 Here are a few poetry scholarships and contests you could look into when applying to college:

 Named for the iconic Chilean surrealist who passed away in 1973, the Neruda Prize for Poetry is awarded by the Nimrod, a literary journal published by the University of Tulsa.
-Despite the specific geographic region the prize comes from, the contest is open to all U.S. students who submit by a certain date.
-This award, which goes towards tuition at a university of the student’s choice, is one of two offered by the Nimrod, with the other being the Porter Prize for Fiction.
+The Nimrod offers this award, which goes towards the recipient’s tuition, while also offering the Porter Prize for Fiction.

-Applicants are asked to submit three to ten pages of poetry, which can take the form of several short poems or one long poem.
-Two winners are selected from the pool for publication in the journal.
-The first place winner receives $2,000, with the runner-up receiving $1,000.
+Applicants must submit three to ten pages of poetry, which can take the form of several short poems or one long poem.
+Two winners receive poetry scholarships and a publication in the journal.
+The first-place winner receives $2,000, with the runner-up receiving $1,000.
 However, the main point of the contest is to explore the inspirational qualities that writing poetry brings, even if you fail to win.
 As Neruda himself once said, “Poetry is an act of peace.”

 “The screen door slams/Mary’s dress waves/Like a vision/She dances across the porch/As the radio plays.”
 T.S.
 Elliott?
 Try Bruce Springsteen.
-The Boss, known for his poetic lyrics, would be proud of his home state’s efforts to pique the interest of young people in poetry through this scholarship, which is sponsored by the Live Poet’s Society of New Jersey.
+The Live Poet’s Society of New Jersey sponsors this scholarship, which piques the interest of young people in poetry.
+The Boss, known for his poetic lyrics, would be proud.

 The application requires a 250-word introduction to the work followed by ten pages of poetry.
-The lucky winners receive the financial award and the opportunity to be published in Poetry magazine.
+The lucky winners receive the financial award and also a potential publication in Poetry magazine.